-The headlines are absolutely everywhere, from the New York Times to small college newspapers.
-People are renting homes instead of buying them.
+The headlines are everywhere, from the New York Times to small college newspapers.
+People are choosing to rent homes instead of buying them.
 Since the housing bubble burst in the early 2000s, the market has been shifting in this direction.
-Real estate experts predict that numbers of renters in single family homes will continue to soar, going from 15% to 50%.
+Real estate experts predict that the number of renters in single-family homes will continue to soar, going from 15% to 50%.
 Here are a few reasons why that may be, and how things are changing to accommodate this new upswing in the market.

 Poor Credit, Low Cash Stores

 Buying a home with bad credit is tough, and it can take a long time to come back from a stretch of poor credit history.
-Due to economic status, many people are short on cash needed for a down payment or for the sometimes unpredictable upkeep expenses that go along with home ownership.
+Due to economic status, many people are short on cash needed for a down payment or for the unpredictable upkeep expenses that accompany homeownership.
 Life goes on, though, and people still need a place to live.
-And so, they rent a home.
+And so, they choose a rental home.

 Less-Than-Ideal Market Conditions

-It’s not as important to people these days to own their home.
-Renting isn’t thought of as less-than, as it maybe was once upon a time.
-There’s less shame in renting instead of buying than in generations past.
-This is due probably in part to shifting cultural norms that mean people want experiences more than things.
+It’s not as important to people these days to own their homes.
+Choosing to rent isn’t thought of as less-than, as it maybe was once upon a time.
+There’s less shame in renting instead of buying a home than in generations past.
+This is probably due in part to shifting cultural norms that mean people want experiences more than things.
 Also, homebuyers of today, having recently lived through the recent housing market crash, are potentially more cautious to be caught underneath a large mortgage.
 Renting allows for a steadier outflow of cash.

-There has been a significant increase in the rental of single family homes.
+There has been a significant increase in the number of people choosing to rent single-family homes.
 This indicates that people don’t necessarily want a care-free renting lifestyle that apartment or townhouse living provides, but that their motivations are still economically driven.

 More Renters Means Higher Rent, Less Availability

 Because more people are opting to rent, rent prices are rising, as well.
 The competition to get into existing rentals can be intense, and there are even invitation-only rental deals out there due to this.